jeremenichelli/personal-site/posts/2016-04-27-quick-introduction-to-the-intersection-observer-api.md

 ---
 title: Quick introduction to the Intersection Observer API
-excerpt: These last years browsers vendors have paid more attention to the riddles developers were trying to solve to implement native and more performant solutions.
+excerpt: These last years browsers vendors have paid more attention to the riddles developers were trying to solve to implement native and more performant solutions, and this one was a high on the list.
+lastModified: 2019-08-09
 ---

 The new **Intersection Observer** interface is here as a response of developers trying to figure out the best way to detect when an element enters the viewport.
 Doing this is useful in a lot of cases like infinite scrolling, lazy loading images or animating content.

-_This article was udpated in August 2019 to reflect the last changes in the spec._
+_This article was updated in August 2019 to reflect the last changes in the spec._

 ## Create a new observer